icejean/orange3-glueviz/README.md

 May,26th,2020

-Add an example of customized business map for taxation data base on admin4-CHN.json of GuangDong province.
+Add an example of customized business map for taxation data base on admin4-CHN.json of GuangDong province, at ./geo/example/ZhuHaiShuiWu.py.

+May, 28th, 2020

+Add an example of using geocode and tile maps from www.tianditu.gov.cn, functions called are in ./geo/TianDiTu.py , and usage is at ./geo/example/AddressShuiWu.py.